olivier-2018/dt-exercises/mooc-modcon/readme.md

 # Instructions

-Follow these instructions to run these activities and exercercise.
+Follow these instructions to run these activities.

-The final exercise counts towards grading and must be submitted.
+The final exercise counts towards grading and must be submitted for evaluation if you are pursuing the MOOC verified track.

-## Make sure your system is up to delta_time
+## Make sure your system is up to date

 - 💻 Always make sure your Duckietown Shell is updated to the latest version.
 See [installation instructions](https://github.com/duckietown/duckietown-shell)